-Year 4/5 Science Knowledge Organiser - Electrical Circuits
+Year 4/5 Science Knowledge Organiser - Electrical Circuits |

-Vocabulary 1 components ⊣⊢⊗-o ́ o- the parts of a circuit e.g. bulb, cell, buzzer 6 buzzer produces sound when electricity flows through it, useful for: alarms, doorbells, shop door sensors 2 circuit a +l a the circular path around which electricity flows a circuit diagram is the main features of a circuit in a simplified form 7 switch (open) -O O- creates a gap in the circuit to stop the flow of electricity 3 cell Commonly known as a "battery", it provides the power to make electricity flow.
-If you add more cells to a circuit: bulbs are brighter, current is higher, voltage for each bulb is more.
-8 switch (closed) -OO closes the gap in the circuit to allow electricity to flow 4 battery ────────── when two or more cells are used together 9 electrical insulator an object or material which will not allow electricity to flow through itself easily e.g. plastic, wood, rubber, glass, oil 5 bulb Provides light when electricity flows through it.
-If you add more bulbs to a circuit: bulbs are less bright, current is lower, voltage for each bulb is less.
-10 electrical conductor an object or material which will allow electricity to flow through itself easily e.g. silver, gold, graphite, copper, sea water
+Vocabulary 1 components the parts of a circuit e.g. bulb, cell, buzzer 6 buzzer produces sound when electricity flows through it ┰╱╲┩ 2 circuit அ.ம the path around which electricity flows 7 switch (open) creates a gap in the circuit to stop the flow of electricity provides the power to make electricity flow 3 cell 8 switch (closed) closes the gap in the circuit to allow electricity to flow 4 battery when two or more cells are used together 9 electrical insulator an object or material which will not allow electricity to flow through itself easily e.g. plastic, wood, rubber, glass 10 electrical conductor 5 lamp provides light when electricity flows through it (also an object or material which will allow referred to as a bulb) electricity to flow through itself easily e.g. silver, gold, copper